WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part5/Voltage_Divider_Practicals/index.md

 Vout = 5V * (2.4Ω / 10.4Ω)) = 0.23V
 ```

-In this case, the load would only see `0.23V`!
+As illustrated above, a `3Ω` resistance in the load made a big difference; In this case, the load would only see `0.23V`!
 And because the total resistance has changed, the amount of power would have also changed.

 ### Netduino Analog to Digital Converter (ADC) Load